 If this assumption is true, the Maikopians were to populate North Caucasus before the migration in Eastern Europe of the speakers of the Nostratic languages.
 Taking into account the localization of the ancestral home of the Sino-Tibetan languages in Southwest Asia, we can not exclude that the Maikopians were Mongoloids.

-Since the end of 3rd mille BC in Mongolia clearly reveal two major ethnic communities.
+Since the end of 3rd mill.
+BC in Mongolia clearly reveals two major ethnic communities.
 One of them represented the Mongolians, the other did Caucasians (NOVGORODOVA E.A., 1981: 214).
-The last may be linked the Maikopian tribes, which moved ahead of the Turks in the direction of the Altai, where they became the creators of the Afanasiev culture of the Bronze Age.
-Experts attribute its creation to the wave of the Late-Pit and Catacomb population, went from the Ural far to the east (KUZ'MINA E.E., 1986: 186.)
-This culture existed since the middle of the 3rd till the beginning of the 2nd mill BC on a large area, which included, besides the Altai, and Mongolia and Xinjiang.
-We can assume that a part of the Maykopians entered trough the Dzungarian Gate the territory of Xinjiang, where they met people of Mongoloid type, standing on the lower level of cultural development.
-The newcomers brought tribal organization, bronze technology, skills of animal husbandry and agriculture.
+The last may be linked to the Maikopian tribes, which moved ahead of the Turks in the direction of the Altai, where they became the creators of the Afanasiev culture of the Bronze Age.
+Experts attribute its creation to the wave of the Late-Pit and Catacomb population, which went from the Ural far to the east (KUZ'MINA E.E., 1986: 186.)
+This culture existed from the middle of the 3rd till the beginning of the 2nd mill BC in a large area, which included, besides the Altai, Mongolia, and Xinjiang.
+We can assume that a part of the Maykopians entered through the Dzungarian Gate the territory of Xinjiang, where they met people of Mongoloid type, standing on the lower level of cultural development.
+The newcomers brought tribal organization, bronze technology, skills in animal husbandry, and agriculture.
 Obviously, the arrival of the Maikopians to China served as a major impetus to the creation of the State Shang in the 18th cent BC.
-Mingling with the autochthonous and getting Mongoloid features, the Maykopians also learned the language of numerous local population but by helping it a big impact.
-Traces of the influence of the Maykopian language are now visible in the Sino-Tibetan languages, and this influence was so significant that suggests genetic relationship between the North Caucasian and Sino-Tibetan languages, but in fact we can talk about kinship.
+Mingling with the autochthonous and getting Mongoloid features, the Maykopians also learned the language of numerous local populations but by helping it a big impact.
+Traces of the influence of the Maykopian language are now visible in the Sino-Tibetan languages, and this influence was so significant that suggests a genetic relationship between the North Caucasian and Sino-Tibetan languages, but in fact, we can talk about kinship.